andrezero/andretorgal-site/src/pages/meta/built-with-astro.md

 ---
-layout: "../../layouts/MetaPage.astro"
+layout: ../../layouts/MetaPage.astro
-title: "Re-build with Astro"
+title: Re-build with Astro
-description: "I have been playing with Astro for a while now.
-I am confident this is the static site generator I have always been looking for."
+description: I have been playing with Astro for a while now.
+I am confident this is the static site generator I have always been looking for.
-publishedDate: "2022/12/20"
+published: 2022/12/20
-tags: ["ssg"]
+tags: [ssg]
 ---

 Features: